Ludwig Schaerer: Later life and death

 After completing his Enumeratio, Schaerer began another book of lichen exsiccati, but soon his health started to deteriorate.
 He complained of a weakening of memory, which made his work laborious.
 However, he followed with interest the new research of Charles and Edmond Tulasne and Carl Nägeli, on the anatomy and reproduction of lichens, and even undertook to observe the results by microscopic observations.
 His rapidly worsening bowel disease forced him to suspend his work.
 Schaerer died in his sleep, surrounded by his family, in Belp on February 3, 1853, at the age of 67 years and 8 months.

 In his obituary of Schaerer, his colleague Ludwig Fischer wrote of his character: "The uprightness of his character, the kindness of his heart and the great modesty with which he spoke of his own knowledge, leave a memory of regret and affection in all who lived in his privacy".
 Heinrich Guthnick wrote: "Schärer was a man of sublime character, adorned with a loving soul, therefore full of goodwill towards his fellow men, deeply loved by his family and all who had recognized these precious qualities in him."
 In a description of Schaerer's lichen exsiccata at the herbarium at the Montpellier Botanical Garden, Hervé Harant wrote "Segments of sentences in Latin, reminds us that he was one of those many clergymen who were passionate about lichenology".
 As of 1979, Schaerer's herbarium collections were mostly held at the Conservatory and Botanical Garden of the City of Geneva, with some held at the University of Glasgow.

 Recognition

-An lithograph image (created by Hubert Meyer) and brief biography of Schaerer appeared in the journal Taxon's Portraits of Botanists series in 1973.
+A lithograph image (created by Hubert Meyer) and brief biography of Schaerer appeared in the journal Taxon's Portraits of Botanists series in 1973.
 In his analysis of the history of Swiss lichenology, Philippe Clerc considers Schaerer's output to mark the end of the "classic period" (dating before 1800 to 1840) where the Swiss lichen flora was still in its early days of documentation, and use of the microscope was not yet prevalent.

 In a 2007 publication, Geir Hestmark analysed Schaerer's contribution to the knowledge of the genus Umbilicaria.
 He noted that in general, Schaerer published "many valuable observations on the morphology and reproductive structures of these lichens", but that "with regard to the delimitation of Umbilicaria species, their variation and nomenclature, he appears to have been very confused".